Subscription API Overview

 Note that your app’s URL for WebSockets is different from its URL for HTTP requests, but both can be found in the app’s “Network” tab.

-Next, install a command line tool for making WebSocket requests such as wscat, or to make requests from your project files instead of the command line, check out the Alchemy SDK.
-Using wscat
+Next, install a command line tool for making WebSocket requests such as wscat.
+Using wscat, you can send requests as follows:

 This is for several reasons: